A writer who believes in exploring the world, the human species, and the future through speculative-fiction and nonfiction.

 I write to entertain, to explore, and to help others (temporarily) escape into another life, another universe, another time.
 I create characters who will haunt your dreams, stay with you for days or weeks at a time, and I believe in writing characters who are real.
 I write about social, cultural, and technological change, along with very human issues like love, loss, deception, intelligence, sentience, isolation, and alienation.
 The optimist in me wants to make the world a better place through my writing.
 The pessimist in me knows that this may be harder than the optimist would like to admit.

 I have been featured in Space Opera: Writers contest anthologies, Question of the Day: The Andre Polk Memorial Anthology, and the mythology anthology, Tome of Fables.
 I have also won several awards for my short stories featured in Eastern New Mexico University’s official literary journal, El Portal.
 I have recently finished (and published) my first book, Café at the End of the Internet.
-I am currently at work on my first novel, A Protracted Game, which happens to be a grimdark space opera, and I am the editor and Website manager for Palabras (Clovis Community College’s literary journal).
+My short nonfiction has been featured in Palabras and on Medium.
+I am the editor and Website manager for Palabras (Clovis Community College’s literary journal).

-If you'd like to know more about me, consider checking out the interviews I've been a part of over the the last two or three years.
+If you'd like to know more about me, consider reviewing the interviews I have participated in over the last two or three years.
 They can be found here.